-- 12.1 It is standard practice that where an executive traveller must stay overnight while on official travel, the employer will pay for commercial accommodation to the following standard: - a) for domestic accommodation-4.5 stars; - b) for international accommodation-4.5 stars. - 12.2 The employer will pay for a traveller to stay in commercial accommodation above the 4.5 star standard and the amounts set out in the relevant Australian Taxation Office Determinations. if - a) the cost is reasonable; and b) to do so would better enable business objectives to be met.
+- b) for international accommodation-4.5 stars. - 11.2 The employer will pay for a traveller to stay in commercial accommodation above the 4.5 star standard and the amounts set out in the relevant Australian Taxation Office Determinations, if - a) the cost is reasonable; and - b) to do so would better enable business objectives to be met.